MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/implement-driver-entry-for-a-usb-driver--umdf-.md

 These commands:

 - Load the Wmitrace.dll extension.
-- Verfies that the debugger extension is loaded.
+- Verifies that the debugger extension is loaded.
 - Adds the location of the TMF files to the debugger extension's search path.

 The output resembles this: